Forecast Period

 financially devastating.

-The affordability of high-quality seeds is another
+The affordability of

-pressing issue in the seed market.
-Technological advancements have led to the
+high-quality seeds is another pressing issue in the seed market.
+Technological

-development of superior seed varieties that offer improved yields and
+advancements have led to the development of superior seed varieties that offer

-from the latest advancements in seed technology.
+ability to benefit from the latest advancements in seed technology.

-Furthermore, the seed market is plagued by the
+The seed market is plagued by

-issue of counterfeit seeds.
+the issue of counterfeit seeds.
 These fake seeds, often sold at reduced prices,

 attract farmers looking to cut costs.
 However, the use of counterfeit seeds